 But these fragments of colored glass and ceramic are used much more extensively in the Indoor Garden, that is, the terrace of the Noble Floor.
 This backyard – for the exclusive use of the Batlló family – was easily accessed through their dining room.

 Here, you can admire the various plant pots and flower beds decorated with the same ceramic discs as the Main Façade and trencadís motifs.
-And at the back, a wall of sinuous shapes and inlaid vases (reminiscent of a hanging garden) gives more privacy to the terrace.
+At the back, a wall of sinuous shapes and inlaid vases (reminiscent of a hanging garden) gives more privacy to the terrace.

 Loft